cloudflare/cloudflare-docs/content/firewall/recipes/update-rules-customers-partners.md

 This example uses:

-- `ip.geoip.asnum` to specify the general region
+- The [`ip.geoip.asnum`](/ruleset-engine/rules-language/fields/#field-ip-geoip-asnum) field to specify the general region
-- The `cf.bot_management.score` [dynamic field](/ruleset-engine/rules-language/fields/#dynamic-fields) to ensure partner traffic does not come from bots
+- The [`cf.bot_management.score`](/ruleset-engine/rules-language/fields/#field-cf-bot_management-score) dynamic field to ensure partner traffic does not come from bots

 <table style="table-layout:fixed; width:100%">
   <thead>